ibm-cloud-docs/EventStreams/messagehub085.md

 ### Kafka quotas in {{site.data.keyword.messagehub}} Dedicated
 {: kafka_dedicated_quotas notoc}

 {{site.data.keyword.messagehub}} now implements Kafka quotas, that is throttling for producers and consumers in Dedicated and Public environments.
-Although you can request to have the quotas removed for your Dedicated environment, removal of quotas is not recommended.
+You are not recommended to remove quotas, although you can request to have them removed for your Dedicated environment.

 For more information, see [Kafka quotas in {{site.data.keyword.messagehub}}](/docs/services/MessageHub/messagehub117.html).